 First, we have to make sure that Varnish is installed and working.
 This part is something that is out of the scope of this blog post, so we will assume that you have configured Varnish and it is in working state.

-Now, we have to make a few changes in configuration from the Magento Admin panel so the application can use Varnish.
+Now, we have to make a few changes in configuration from the Magento Admin panel so that the Magento application can use Varnish.

 Define the Backend Host which in this case is Apache and is running locally.
 You can leave it as localhost too.

 Backend Port is the port of Apache.
 On Cloudways servers, Apache is running behind Varnish and is using Port 8081.
 Change the value in this section to 8081.

 Varnish is now configured on your application.
 Varnish Purging works parallel to Magento Cache.
 So if you’ll Flush Magento Cache, it will automatically purge Varnish cache too.